-As a continuity of the ventilator’s example, few seconds after the motor’s start (transient regime), the system reaches a permanent regime with a constant speed, meaning that no extra angular impulse is supplied, thus the angular momentum imparted at the end of the transient regime remains the same during the steady working regime of the ventilator.
+To continue with the ventilator example, a few seconds after the motor’s start (transient regime), the system reaches a permanent regime with a constant speed, meaning that no extra angular impulse is supplied.
+Thus the angular momentum imparted at the end of the transient regime remains the same during the steady working regime of the ventilator.

 Impact

-Impact is a short-time collision between two bodies moving each at a certain velocity.
-During impact large impulsive force will develop between collided bodies to induce them new velocities.
+“Impact” is a short-time collision between two bodies each moving at a certain velocity.
+During impact, a large impulsive force will develop between colliding bodies to induce new velocities.

-As illustrated in Figure 2.36 the vector veclocites just before impact are indexed by “1“ (two magnitudes and two directions known) while after impact they are indexed by ‘‘2‘‘ (two magnitudes and two directions unknown).
+As illustrated in the figure below, the vector velocities just before impact are indexed by “1“ (two magnitudes and two directions known) while after impact they are indexed by ‘‘2‘‘ (two magnitudes and two directions unknown).